jilion/player.sublimevideo.net/SPECS.md

 5. It check if an AppMD5 exists fot this MD5.
     * If yes, simply use the existing file and the md5.
-    * If no, concatenate all the package versions content and insert them in the app template, then upload the file to `/js/app-<md5>.js` and return the md5.
+    * If no, concatenate all the package versions content and insert them in a blank file with the "header" package first!
+Then upload the file to `/js/app-<md5>.js` and return the md5.

 #### Loader generation